apostrophecms/docs/docs/guide/migration/upgrading.md

 #### Codebase structure and module naming

 - The modules directory moved from `/lib/modules` to `/modules` since there was little need for the additional nesting.
 - All core modules have been namespaced with `@apostrophecms`.
 For example, the `apostrophe-pages` module is now `@apostrophecms/page`.
-You can configure this in projects in `/modules/@apostrophecms/page/index.js`.
+At project level you can configure this module in `/modules/@apostrophecms/page/index.js`.

 ::: note
 Project-specific modules should not use the `@apostrophecms` namespace to avoid future collisions.